aws-samples/serverless-patterns/eventbridge-stepfunction-lambda-python-cdk/README.md

 ## How it works

 * As explained before this is a simple file processer workflow based on Claim Check Pattern and implemented using Event driven Architecture.
-Once the project is fully deployed please upload one of the simple JSON or XML files from the sample_source_data directory under file-processing-workflow-cdk directory.
+Once the project is fully deployed please upload one of the simple JSON or XML files from the sample_source_data directory under file-processing-workflow-cdk_2 directory.
 If a JSON file is uploaded in the source S3 bucket the Eventbridge triggers the StepFunction.
 The FileGateway step in Stepfunction determine the file type and forwards it to the JSONHandler(FileHandlerJSON lambda) which modiifies the "jobTitleName" tag value in the JSON from Developer to "Engineer" and uploaded to the the destination S3 bucket.
 If an XML file was uploaded then the XMLHandler(FIleHandlerXML lambda) step would handle the file and if the DEPARTMENT_ID tag was of 5346 then a new tag is introduced DEPARTMENT_NAME with value as Management else the new tags value would be Finance and eventually pushed to destination S3.